TikhonJelvis/RL-book/chapter3/chapter3.md

 * The state space is finite ($\mathcal{S} = \{s_1, s_2, \ldots, s_n\}$),
 * The action space $\mathcal{A}(s)$ is finite for each $s \in \mathcal{S}$.
-* The set of pairs of next state and reward transitions from each pair of current non-terminal state and action is finite
+* The set of unique pairs of next state and reward transitions from each pair of current non-terminal state and action is finite

 If we satisfy the above three characteristics, we refer to the Markov Decision Process as a Finite Markov Decision Process.
 Let us write some code for a Finite Markov Decision Process.
 We create a concrete class `FiniteMarkovDecisionProcess` that implements the interface of the abstract class `MarkovDecisionProcess` (specifically implements the `@abstractmethod apply_policy`).
 Our first task is to think about the data structure required to specify an instance of `FiniteMarkovDecisionProcess` (i.e., the data structure we'd pass to the `__init__` method of `FiniteMarkovDecisionProcess`).
 Analogous to how we curried $\mathcal{P}_R$ for a Markov Reward Process as $\mathcal{N} \rightarrow (\mathcal{S} \times \mathbb{R} \rightarrow [0,1])$ (where $\mathcal{S} = \{s_1, s_2, \ldots, s_n\}$ and $\mathcal{N}$ has $m\leq n$ states), here we curry $\mathcal{P}_R$ for the MDP as:
 $$\mathcal{N} \rightarrow (\mathcal{A} \rightarrow (\mathcal{S} \times \mathbb{R} \rightarrow [0, 1]))$$